 Aim 2 necessitates the utilization of weather and climate data, including retrospective or historical datasets.
 This includes model-based re-analysis data that combines physics and numerical weather simulations with observations from a global network of sources such as weather stations, satellites, and simulation models.
 Examples of utilized data include MODIS and LANDSAT Land Surface Temperature (LST), UK Met Office/IMPALA CP4-A (4km resolution 10-year climate simulation over Africa), TAHMO weather stations, WMO Global Summary Of the Day (GSOD) weather stations, ECMWF ERA-5 Re-analysis of regional circulation fields and ECMWF ERA5-Land.

 Simultaneously, this aim will integrate human health data drawn from existing longitudinal datasets collected in Johannesburg.
-This includes data from trials and cohorts among HIV-infected and HIV-uninfected adults, as well as adults participating in longitudinal studies related to COVID-19 prevention or treatment.
+This includes data from trials and cohorts among HIV-infected and HIV-uninfected adults and adults participating in longitudinal studies related to COVID-19 prevention or treatment.

 Aim 3: Developing a Heat-health Outcome Prediction Model

-In Aim 3, the human health data previously described will be revisited, contributing to the development of a heat-health outcome prediction model.
+In Aim 3, the previously described human health data will be revisited, contributing to developing a heat-health outcome prediction model.
 The data, obtained through collaborations with the Principal Investigators of potentially eligible datasets and relevant data repositories, will provide a rich tapestry of information for mapping against the weather and other data collated in Aims 1 and 2.

 Variable categories drawn from these studies span from social, economic, and demographic characteristics to geospatial location of participants, self-reported health status, medical examination findings, and laboratory outcome data.
-The inclusion of all participants 18 years and older at the time of enrolment in the primary studies ensures a comprehensive scope, eliminating the need for sampling to select particular subsets of individuals.
+Including all participants 18 years and older at the time of enrolment in the primary studies ensures a comprehensive scope, eliminating the need for sampling to select particular subsets of individuals.

 Methods